 Most everyone has heard of Fingerhut, the retailer founded in 1948 and one of the first (and more popular) catalog stores to offer credit.
 Unlike other stores, where you would need to apply for a store card with approved credit terms, Fingerhut allowed consumers to break up their payments into installments, often with a fee or interest percentage built into the price of the product.

-Despite changes in product lineup, marketing methods, and customer base, Fingerhut remains a household name that appeals to those who may not qualify for a traditional credit or loan arrangement.
-Here’s a bit more about how their credit program can be used to purchase Fingerhut merchandise, as well as goods and services from other retailers.
+Despite changes in the product lineup, marketing methods, and customer base, Fingerhut remains a household name that appeals to those who may not qualify for a traditional credit or loan arrangement.
+Here’s a bit more about how their credit program can be used to purchase Fingerhut merchandise and goods and services from other retailers.

-Fingerhut Credit Can Only Be Used with Its Select Partners
+Fingerhut Credit Can Only Be Used with Select Partners

 Among the select partners that honor Fingerhut credit accounts are florists and insurance companies.
 These partnerships change, and Fingerhut will notify you of your eligibility to participate once your credit application is accepted.
 (Teleflora has been a well-known partner in the program for many years.)